Rob Cavallo: Other notable projects

 Cavallo-produced Fleetwood Mac album Say You Will went gold in the US, Canada and Britain.
 Dave Matthews Band's Big Whiskey and the Groogrux King debuted at number 1 on the Billboard 200 rankings.
 Phil Collins' single "Can't Stop Loving You", off the Cavallo-produced album Testify, peaked at number one on the Adult Contemporary chart.

 Two Cavallo-produced Goo Goo Dolls tracks, "Iris" and "Slide", were included in Billboard's top 100 pop songs 1992–2012.
 "Iris" was the top pop song from 1992–2012 and "Slide" was ninth-best according to Billboard's list.

 Cavallo played an important role as A&R Representative for Linkin Park's single Burn It Down which reached the 30th position on the Billboard Hot 100 and was certified as Platinum by RIAA.

 In 2021, Rob Cavallo launched Done Deal Management with music technology platform Vydia.

-After producing Beth Hart’s critically-acclaimed “War In My Mind” album in 2019, Cavallo pulled double duty in both producing and playing lead guitar in Hart’s 2022 “A Tribute to Led Zeppelin” album.